return42/sphkerneldoc/linux_src_doc/drivers/fpga/fpga-mgr_c.rst

 .. c:function:: struct fpga_manager *fpga_mgr_get(struct device *dev)

-    get an exclusive reference to a fpga mgr
+    get a reference to a fpga mgr

     :param struct device \*dev:
         parent device that fpga mgr was registered with